munificent/craftinginterpreters/book/a-virtual-machine.md

 To help ourselves out, now is a good time to add some diagnostic logging to the VM like we did with chunks themselves.
 In fact, we'll even reuse the same code.
-We don't want this logging enabled all the time -- it's just for us VM hackers, not Lox users -- so first we create a flag to hide it behind:
+We don't want this logging enabled all the time -- it's just for us VM hackers, not Lox users -- so first we create a flag to hide it behind.

 ^code define-debug-trace (1 before, 2 after)

 When this flag is defined, the VM disassembles and prints each instruction right before executing it.
-Where our previous disassembler walked an entire chunk once, statically, this disassembles instructions dynamically, on the fly:
+Where our previous disassembler walked an entire chunk once, statically, this disassembles instructions dynamically, on the fly.

 ^code trace-execution (1 before, 1 after)